How to File an Emergency Bankruptcy Petition

 • Statement of Social Security Number.
 You'll provide your Social Security number on a separate form that the court will not make public.

 • Certificate of credit counseling.
-You're required to receive credit counseling during the 180 days before filing, with few exceptions.
+You must receive credit counseling during the 180 days before filing, with few exceptions.

-Some bankruptcy courts may also have additional requirements, such as written disclosure statements or electronic copies of your documents.
+Some bankruptcy courts might have additional requirements, such as written disclosure statements or electronic document copies.

 Emergency or Skeleton Filing Fee

-At the time that you file your skeleton petition, you must either pay the filing fee or request an alternative fee schedule.
-If you don't qualify for a fee waiver, or if you need more time to pay, you can pay the fee in up to four installments.
-Be aware that most courts require payment of the fee in full when filing a Chapter 13 bankruptcy.
+When you file your skeleton petition, you must either pay the filing fee or request an alternative fee schedule.
+If you don't qualify for a fee waiver and need more time to pay the fee, you can pay in up to four installments.
+You must submit the full fee payment when filing a Chapter 13 bankruptcy.

 Notifying Creditors About the Emergency Bankruptcy

-Here's what you do: You or your attorney should immediately send notice of your bankruptcy filing directly to the creditor if you need to stop a foreclosure, repossession, wage garnishment, lawsuit proceeding, or some other action.
-Be sure to include the court in which you filed, your case number, and the filing date.
+Instead, here's what you or your attorney should do if you need to stop a foreclosure, repossession, wage garnishment, lawsuit proceeding, or some other action: Alert the creditor by immediately sending notice of your bankruptcy filing directly to the creditor.

 Filing the Remaining Bankruptcy Forms

-You must file the remaining paperwork within the next 14 days, including all schedules and required forms.
-If you don't file within the period, the court will dismiss the bankruptcy case without prejudice (you can file again immediately).
+You must file the remaining paperwork within 14 days, including all schedules and required forms.
+If you don't, the court will dismiss the bankruptcy case without prejudice (you can file again immediately, but the length of your automatic stay might be affected).

 Get Professional Help